luisfernandezbr/agent.v3/readme.md

+### Overview

+Agent is run continuosly on the target machine.
+All actions are driven from a backend.

+User installs agent using enroll command, which ensures that service is on the the system startup.

+Service waits for commands from a backend to validate integrations, start export or get users, repos, projects for use in admin web interface.
+All these actions are started as a separate process.
+To implement this we have the following hidden commands which accept json as params.

+- export - Export all data of multiple passed integrations.
+- validate-config - Validates the configuration by making a test connection.
+- export-onboard-data - Exports users, repos or projects based on param for a specified integration.
+Saves that data into provided file.

+### Using separate processes for executing commands in service
+We have a long running service that accepts commands from the backend, such as export, validation, getting users and similar.
+We could run these directly or as a separate processes.

+Advantages of using processes
+- Errors in export wrapping code would not crash service.
+Integrations are separate, but ripsrc currently runs in process.
+If we move ripsrc into integration then this would not be a large advantage because the export parent code will be relatively small.
+- Integrations plugins are cleaned up every time.
+No resource or memory leaks this way.
+- Loading integration plugins every time takes acceptable time for every command we do.

+Advantages of direct calls
+- Can pass callbacks, for example handle progress updates in the service.
+- Easy passing/return of data and logs.
+Simple streaming data back from export-onboard-data.

+At the moment, we do not need communications between processes, or complex communication with service.
+For this reason using processes is a bit better.

 ### Data format

 GRPC is used for calls between agent and integrations.
 Endpoints and parameters are defined using .proto files.